ncatlab/nlab-content/pages/0/2/7/0/720/content.md

 ## Idea

 "Thin elements" occur in various contexts.
 The basic idea is that  many [[higher category theory|higher categorical structures]] have cells (of [[geometric shapes for higher structures|various shapes]]).
-However, in some contexts, some of these cells should be regarded as "more canonical," "more [[equivalence]]-like," or "more identity-like" than others, and they are ''really'' there because of lower dimensional features.
+However, in some contexts, some of these cells should be regarded as "more canonical," "more [[equivalence]]-like," or "more identity-like" than others, and they are "really" there because of lower dimensional features.
 The cells with this property are frequently called **thin**, and the extra information of which cells are thin is called a **thin structure** or a **stratification**.

 ## Thin cells in higher groupoids